renderedtext/semaphore-docs-new/source/docs/docker/continuous-delivery-google-container-registry.md

   the Google Cloud Platform.
   6. Be sure to enable [Google Container Registry API](https://console.cloud.google.com/apis/api/containerregistry.googleapis.com/) so you can push and pull images.

-After you've follow the steps on Google Cloud Platform, visit your project on Semaphore, and click "Add-ons" in the upper right corner of your screen.
+After you've followed the steps on Google Cloud Platform, visit your project on Semaphore, and click "Add-ons" in the upper right corner of your screen.

 <img src="/docs/assets/img/docker/shared/click-add-ons.png" class="img-responsive img-bordered" alt="Click Project Add-ons">